Azure/azure-sdk/docs/proposals/one-pipeline-per-shippable.md

 ## Ring-based model

 I propose we use _Ring_ terminology to describe the stage that a _shippable_ is in.
 Each stage in the pipeline will correspond to a ring and have one or more jobs to perform various actions.
+The following table outlines a possible structure for a shippable's pipeline.

 | Ring/Stage | Run Type | Approvers | Job | Notes |
 | - | - | - | - | - |